Rhondoid/notes/README.md

-# Note Taker Starter Code
+pharmacy# Note Taker Starter Code
 On the back end, the application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.

 The following HTML routes should be created: